MaayanLab/DRC-Portals/database/C2M2/SchemaUpdate/README.md

 # To get back to SchemaUpdateFolder
 cd "$SchemaUpdateFolder"

+#--------- CRITICALLY IMPORTANT: Even for this trivial change,
+# I had to modify prepare_C2M2_submission.py as the columns of file.tsv are explicitly listed on line ~1332.
+#
 # For file.tsv access_url update
 # mock access_url related data in file.tsv.
 SchemaUpdateFolder="${HOME}/DRC/DRC-Portals/database/C2M2/SchemaUpdate"